 Did Affordable Housing Legislation Contribute to the Subprime Securities Boom?

 We use a regression discontinuity approach and present new institutional evidence to investigate whether affordable housing policies influenced the market for securitized subprime mortgages.
-We use merged loan-level data on non-prime mortgages with individual- and neighborhood- level data for California and Florida.
-We find no evidence that lenders increased subprime originations or altered pricing around the discrete eligibility cutoffs for the Government Sponsored Enterprises'' (GSEs) affordable housing goals or the Community Reinvestment Act.
-Although we find evidence that the GSEs bought significant quantities of subprime securities, our results indicate that these purchases were not directly related to their affordable housing mandates.
+We use merged loan-level data on non-prime mortgages with individual- and neighborhood-level data for California and Florida.
+We find no evidence that lenders increased subprime originations or altered loan pricing around the discrete eligibility cutoffs for the Government-Sponsored Enterprises'' (GSEs) affordable housing goals or the Community Reinvestment Act.
+Although we find evidence that the GSEs bought significant quantities of subprime securities, our results indicate that these purchases were not directly related to affordable housing mandates.